Gene-Eden-VIR and Novirin

 Gene-Eden-VIR and Novirin get rid of the human papillomavirus (HPV) in infected people*†

 Another victory against the pharma monopoly!

-In addition to Gene-Eden-VIR/Novirin, what other treatments are available?
+In addition to Gene-Eden-VIR and Novirin, what other treatments clear the virus?

-There are no approved drugs that clear the human papillomavirus (HPV), or eliminate the abnormal growths.
-There are vaccines, which are given to uninfected individuals, usually young girls and boys, to boost their immune system against the virus.
-There are also surgical procedures that doctors use to remove the warts, and the precancerous and cancerous cells.
+There are no approved drugs that clear the human papillomavirus (HPV), or stop the abnormal growths.
+However, there are vaccines, which are given to uninfected individuals, usually young girls and boys, to boost their immune system against the virus.
+There are also surgical procedures that doctors use to remove the warts, and the precancerous and cancerous cells caused by the virus.
 These procedures include cryotherapy, conization, and the Loop Electrosurgical Excision Procedure (LEEP).
 However these procedures only remove the abnormal growths.
 They don’t kill the virus in the body.
 They also don’t prevent the virus from causing new growths.
 As a result, many cases of HPV infection require lifelong monitoring, and repeated expensive and painful procedures.

 What Is HPV?

 HPV is the most common sexually transmitted infection.
 It’s so common that nearly 80 million Americans are living with the virus.
 Most sexually active people will contract HPV at some point in their lives.

 You got infected by having skin to skin contact with an infected person.
 There are many known strains of HPV.
 These strains are passed through sexual contact, and can affect the mouth, throat, and genitals.
 In rare cases, a mother with HPV can infect her baby during birth.